 The Siege of Mandalore – Part 1

 In the first seconds of this week’s episode, ‘Old Friends Not Forgotten,’ there are several ‘Clone Wars’ firsts.
 Notably, the Lucasfilm Limited Production title card that is seen in the first versions of the original trilogy, and, the classic Star Wars theme heard in all three trilogies are present.
 Also, the ‘Clone Wars’ logo is in red, a reference to Maul, as well as the episode being listed as ‘Part 1’, which is another first for the ‘Clone Wars’.
-Then the moral fortune cookie usually shown before the episode background information was also missing.
+The moral fortune cookie usually shown before the episode background information was also missing.

 I liked how Executive Producer and Supervising Director, Dave Filoni, tied together ‘Revenge of The Sith’ with this episode showing Plo Koon on a mission and Aayla Secura on Felucia.
 Another great moment was the scene in the war room in the Jedi Temple, a holographic Jedi Master Depa Billaba was present at the meeting, and beside her; her Padawan, a young Caleb Dume!
 This marks Dume’s first appearance as a child in the Star Wars universe.
 Fans recognize this character who will later appear in the next animated series, Star Wars Rebels, where he is then called Kanan Jarrus.
 We even hear him as a voice who calls to Rey in, ‘The Rise of Skywalker’.